HamidByte/The-API-Project/README.md

 ### Creating Seeders

-Below are examples of seeders for your models (`User`, `Token`, and `Quote`) with some dummy data.
+Below are examples of seeders for your models (`User`, `ApiKey`, and `Quote`) with some dummy data.
 Create separate seeders for each model and save these scripts in the `seeders` directory.

 1. User Seeder (`seeders/20220129120000-demo-user.js`):